K4liber/quantum_entanglement/README.md

 ## 3. CHSH game optimal strategy derivation

 We consider a maximally entangled pair of qubits (EPR pair).
-The probability of finding both qubits with the same state depends on the angle between measurement settings.

-Why this dependency is described by the following equation?
+The probability of finding both qubits with the same spin depends on the angle between measurement settings.
+We will now explore why the quantum mechanical probability of finding both particles in the same spin state is given by the formula:

 `P(same spin) = sin²(θ/2)`

+This involves applying rotation operators to the entangled singlet state.

 ### Entangled Singlet State